 Awarded Southern Downs Qld.
 "YOUNG BAND OF THE YEAR 2012", have moved from Queensland to Victoria to further their careers in the Music Industry.

-You won’t find a family rocking harder than ‘KenaniaH-1522’s’ Farmer family.
-Daniel (Vocals and Guitar), Joel (Vocals and Guitar), Kym (Drums and Vocals) and Deanna (Bass and Vocals), music career already includes playing in Qld., NSW, and Victoria, right along the New England Ranges.
-Winning the Youth band of South East Qld.
-Award in 2012.
+You won’t find a family rocking harder than ‘KenaniaH-1522’s’ Farmer family plus One.
+Daniel (Vocals and Guitar), Joel (Vocals and Drums), Deanna (Bass and Vocals), Patrick (Keyboard, Guitar and Vocals) music career already includes playing in Qld., Victoria, NSW, right along the New England Ranges, and S.A.
 All of this before any of the band members reached the age of 20.

 Most of KenaniaH-1522’s approach to their performance is in a subdued manner.
 Singer Daniel carries the set, working the crowd from front and centre of stage, when he isn’t otherwise behind the keyboard.
 His voice teeters on the cusp of screaming as he tears through each note of every song without hesitation.
 The songs are all of their making, with standouts including the anthem ‘Battle for Life, ‘While Scavengers Hunt’ and ‘Live For Him’.
 They also treat the crowd to their Version of ‘The Joker and The Thief.
 The intensity of the guitar work and the raw, guttural voice of Daniel belie the youth of this group.
 Their songs have a way of imprinting in your psyche, as though they had always been there.
 Their influences include Led Zeppelin and Uriah Heep, which explain their classic rock sound.